arigo/ShaderDebugger/README.md

 ```

 Note that this only works in the Scene view, not in the Game view (nor in builds).

+NEW (july 2023): fix for the Unity SRP by Aki (with small untested changes).
+Thanks!

 NEW (sept.
 2021): it also works with standard shaders.
 See the demo in the directory
 "Demo Standard".
 You need to call ``DebugWorldPos()`` instead of ``DebugFragment()``.